MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/media-elements-in-adaptive-cards.md

 ### Phase 1: Support LOB scenarios

-For the MVP of the Media Elements feature, we'll support three scenarios primarily for in-line media playback for both user-sent and bot-sent (H1CY22):
+For the MVP of the Media Elements feature, three scenarios are supported primarily for in-line media playback for both user-sent and bot-sent:

-Files of a supported type available externally via any publicly available URL that is sanitized
+* Files of a supported type available externally via any publicly available URL that is sanitized.

-Video/audio is linked via a URL that points to a supported video/audio file
+* Video or audio is linked via a URL that points to a supported video or audio file.

-Inline YouTube video playback through AC SDK v1.6
+* Inline YouTube video playback through Adaptive Cards SDK v1.6.
+* Files directly uploaded to OneDrive Sharepoint (ODSP) within the tenant.
+* Video or audio is shared from OneDrive Sharepoint (ODSP).

+### Phase 2: Support third party partner scenarios

+Following are the dynamic user-uploaded scenarios where users submit video or audio files:

-Files directly uploaded to OneDrive Sharepoint (ODSP) within the tenant (no permission issues)
+* Files directly uploaded to OneDrive Sharepoint (ODSP) external to the tenant (potential permission issues)

-Video/audio is linked/shared from ODSP
+* Files on third party external players (For example: Vimeo, Dailymotion, Spotify, Netflix, etc).
+* Files hidden behind external SSO or Authentication (For example: Google Drive, Dropbox, etc).
+* Inline Vimeo and Dailymotion playback (and potentially other media providers).

+> [!NOTE]
+> On desktop or web, support for Dailymotion and Vimeo should not induce any cost beyond supporting YouTube, as all three providers are supported out of the box in the latest AC JS SDK.
+> For that reason, while Vimeo and Dailymotion are in the “phase 2” bucket, it seems to make sense to promote them to “phase 1”.